Baneeishaque/react-native-android-alarms/README.md

  /*
  Imitates home button and programatically minimizes app.
  Might be usefull because if app is in foreground FLAG_KEEP_SCREEN_ON prevents android from turning screen off.
- If you assotiate this method with e.g. dismiss/snooze button you will minimize your the app while tapping on it and android will turn the screen off shortly after.
+ If you assotiate this method with e.g. dismiss/snooze button you will minimize the app while tapping on it and android will turn the screen off shortly after.
  */
  AndroidAlarms.minimizeApp();
  ```